An American Perspective about Expat Life in Singapore

 When meeting a friend’s father here in Singapore, he asked me, ”What is it like being an African American?”

-A good expat friend asked me, “Do you fear being shot when you go back to America?”
+A good expat friend, from South Africa asked, “Do you fear being shot when you go back to America?”

-At a 4th of July function here in Singapore, a friend asked, “Do people in the States, really chant USA, USA, USA, like they do in the movies and tv shows?”
+At a 4th of July celebration here in Singapore, a local friend asked, “Do people in the States, really chant USA, USA, USA, like they do in the movies and tv shows?”

-Seconds later, the table next to us were playing flip cup and timely roared, “USA, USA, USA!!”, when a team galavantly won the round.
+Seconds later, the table next to us were playing flip cup and timely roared, “USA, USA, USA!!”, when their team galavantly won the round.
 I seriously can’t make that one up!

 At a dinner in Hong Kong, I was asked, “Are you Native American?”